Agoric/documentation/main/guides/js-programming/notifiers.md

 Zoe provides updates on the state of seats within a contract.
 The updates from Zoe indicate changes to the allocation of a seat and seats exiting.
-These are available from `E(userSeat).getNotifier()` and `zcfSeat.getNotifier()`, which provide long-lived notifier objects associated with a particular seat. `ZCFSeat`s are available within contracts while `UserSeat`s are accessible from the REPL, deploy scripts, and other code outside contracts.
+These are available from `E(userSeat).getNotifier()` and `zcfSeat.getNotifier()`, each of which provide a long-lived notifier object associated with a particular seat. `ZCFSeat`s are available within contracts while `UserSeat`s are accessible from the REPL, deploy scripts, and other code outside contracts.
 There are no equivalent `getSubscription()` or `getUpdater()` methods on the